Dominic Cortina: Chicago Outfit career

 On November 8, 1989, Cortina, Angelini and an associate, Joseph Spadavecchio, were charged with running a multimillion-dollar sports betting ring between 1982 and 1988.
 Cortina was alleged to have supervised offices on Chicago's West Side and in its west suburbs that were used to take bets on professional and college football, basketball and baseball games.
 Cortina, Angelini and Spadavecchio all pleaded guilty to running the sports betting ring.
-Federal investigators presented evidence showing that the gambling ring operated in 16 locations in Chicago, Oak Park, Illinois and Bensenville, Illinois and took in $127,309,188 during that period.
+Federal investigators presented evidence showing that the gambling ring operated in 16 locations in Chicago, Oak Park and Bensenville and took in $127,309,188 during that period.

 On March 21, 1990, United States District Judge Nicholas John Bua sentenced Cortina and Angelini each to 21 months in prison and ordered each one to pay the $1,210 monthly cost of his imprisonment.
 Spadavecchio was sentenced to 18 months in federal prison, fined $50,000 and also ordered to pay the cost of his imprisonment.
 Bua rejected prosecutors' request for sentences of approximately twice those lengths, noting that no federal court anywhere in the U.S. had sentenced individuals convicted of similar crimes to sentences of the length that prosecutors were requesting.

 Cortina was released from federal prison in 1992, and later returned to federal prison after being convicted of other charges.
 He was released from federal prison for good on April 6, 1995.

 Cortina never was associated with the violent faction of organized crime.
 In fact, he and Angelini were known for not strong-arming clients but instead for treating them politely.
 In some cases, prosecutors said, the duo even suggested that their clients give up gambling for their own well-being.

 Personal life

 In August 1988, Cortina moved into a one-story home on Windsor Drive in Oak Brook, Illinois.
 The house backed up to a hotel parking lot, and investigators speculate that Cortina preferred the location because the location would make it more difficult for investigators to learn who was coming to see him.
 Cortina sold that house in 1994 for $710,000 and moved into a condominium unit nearby.

-Cortina died on November 19, 1999 of cancer in a Chicago-area hospice.
+Cortina died on November 19, 1999, of cancer in a Chicago-area hospice.

 Cortina was survived by his wife, Jody; two daughters, Pam Cortina and Vicki Annecca; a son, Michael; and five grandchildren Michelle Cortina, Joseph Cortina, Christine Cortina, and Dominic.